aaronbloomfield/pdr/uva/tas.md

 ## Srujan Joshi
 [![Srujan Joshi](//libra.cs.virginia.edu/tas/sj7sf.jpg)](//libra.cs.virginia.edu/tas/full/sj7sf.jpg)
 Hey!
-I'm a third year Computer Science major in the E-School.
-I'm from Reston, Virginia (although I lived in Bangalore, India for the last 8 years before college).
-It's my first semester as a TA and I'm really looking forward to working with you guys!
+I’m a fourth year Computer Science major in the E-School.
+I’m from Reston, Virginia (although I lived in Bangalore, India for the last 8 years before college).
+It’s my second semester as a TA and I’m really looking forward to working with you guys!
 I personally really enjoyed the class even though it was challenging.
 In my down time I like playing video games, reading books, meditating, goofing around with my cat and learning how to fly airplanes (virtually) in Microsoft Flight Simulator.
 <br clear="all">

 ## Kedar Kulkarni